 2. Understanding the platforms you should be on

-It’s safe to say, there are many social media platforms out there but, being active on every single one isn’t always beneficial.
+It’s safe to say there are many social media platforms out there, but being active on every single one isn’t always beneficial.
 When building a social media strategy, it’s best to review your audit outlining all the social platforms you are active on, which ones have the highest engagement, which ones have room for the most potential growth, and which ones your audience is on.
-Next, take a look at other businesses or brands that are offering similar services to you.
+Next, take a look at other businesses or brands that are offering services similar to yours.
 Through competitive research, assess which platforms they are on and if they have high engagement on those platforms.

 3. Developing a strategy

 Once you have compiled all your research pick 2-3 platforms that you will commit to.
 You now know your brand’s/company’s social media positioning.
 Remember each platform can serve a different purpose.
-Facebook can be used to share company hours, promotions, and interesting articles, Instagram can be used to leverage articles, share behind the scenes, and awesome imagery for example.
+For example, Facebook can be used to share company hours, promotions, and interesting articles, whereas Instagram can be used to leverage articles, share behind the scenes, and awesome imagery.
 Break down what information is shared where – this will become your strategy.

 4. Schedule posts ahead of time

 To bring your strategy into fruition you need to further dissect the content that you will be posting.
 Create a ‘stockpile’ of potential sharable content for each platform.
-To make sure all shareable content is on brand check out our branding article ‘here’.
-It is very important to plan your content ahead of time and include all elements of your post, for example, include all hashtags, tags, mentions, imagery, links and anything else in your posting strategy.
-The goal is to have your content sequenced by platform, with all posting material so all you have to post.
+To make sure all shareable content is on brand, check out our branding article here.
+It is very important to plan your content ahead of time and include all elements of your post.
+For example, include all hashtags, tags, mentions, imagery, links and anything else in your posting strategy.
+The goal is to have your content sequenced by platform, with all posting material so all you have to do is post.

 5. Share other people’s content

-The point of social media boils down to the 3U’s, creating unique content, sharing unique content, and sharing other peoples unique content (ex. articles or credited reposts).
-Share with your followers’ high-quality work and support your community!
+The point of social media boils down to the 3U’s: creating unique content, sharing unique content, and sharing other people’s unique content (ex. articles or credited reposts).
+Share your followers’ high-quality work and support your community!